When I decided to take on my family room makeover for my 30-Day Room Makeover, the first thing I thought was:

 Can you imagine if you covered your sofa in plastic (ahem–if you’ve got a mom of the 70’s, you know she did this….HA!)??
 It would never get any use!

 One of my fondest memories is my kids making forts with the sofa (then arguing about who knocked it down!
 HA!).
-Last night I let the kids use my new Lush Decor throw blanket to make the fort, which also happened to turn into a trampoline in the process, too.
+Last night I let the kids use a blanket to make the fort, which also happened to turn into a trampoline in the process, too.
 HA!

 We decided to do a “classic” fort, but trust me, these boys have gotten creative with their forts!